mithie/spring-boot-microservice-demo/README.md

 # 08_Database_Support
-This branch is still experimental.
-Check out on your own risk...

 ## Demonstrated Principle

 **08_Database_Support** shows how to use [Spring Data REST](https://projects.spring.io/spring-data-rest/) for accessing and manipulating a relational database.
+To keep things simple the embedded [H2 database](http://www.h2database.com/html/main.html) will be used for both the `account-service` and the `todo-service`.

 ### How does it work?